Huegoxaga/notes/finance/related-concepts.md

   - When solving for `IRR`, multiple solutions might happen, then it's a good time to use `ERR`
     - Simple investment often have one solution, it is characterized by one or more periods of cash outflows, followed by one or more periods of cash inflows, because based on the Descartes' rule, there is only one solution
   - `IRR` doesn't differentiate cash flow types and all cash flow uses the same `IRR` for time value conversion
+  - `ΔERR` can be used to compare mutually exclusive projects, when `IRR` has multiple solutions
 - The Holding Period Return(HPR) is a way to evaluate the performance of a portfolio for each holding period(time period), `HPR = (EndValue+CashFlows)/BeginValue - 1`
   - Begin Values - The balance of the investment account at the beginning of a certain time period
   - End Values - The balance of the investment account at the end of a certain time period including any payouts